 A number of different types of supplier income are negotiated with suppliers via the joint business planning process in connection with the purchase of goods for resale, the largest of which being overrider income and promotional income, which are explained below.
 The supplier income arrangements are typically not coterminous with the Group's financial period, instead running alongside the calendar year.
 Such income is only recognised when there is reasonable certainty that the conditions for recognition have been met by the Group, and the income can be measured reliably based on the terms of the contract.
-This income is recognised as a credit within gross margin to cost of sales and, to the extent that the rebate relates to unsold stock purchases, as a reduction in the cost of inventory.
+Where the income is directly related to inventory, it is recognised as a credit within gross margin to cost of sales.
+To the extent that the rebate relates to unsold stock purchases it is recognised as a reduction in the cost of inventory.
+Where the income is in relation to a distinct service, it is recognised as other income.